franktranvantu/js-array-iteration-methods/README.md

-Combining filter() with reduce(), you can remove values from an array, using the results to compute some value.

-Get some practice with this combination.
+Work some more advanced array problems using the methods you've learned about in this course.